biancammoreno/Efficient_MD_CURL/README.md

 # Efficient Model-Based Concave Utility Reinforcement Learning through Greedy Mirror Descent
 Code for running experiments on the article: Efficient Model-Based Concave Utility Reinforcement Learning through Greedy Mirror Descent.
+Accepted in AISTATS 2024.

 To run an experiment save all files to a folder, create a virtual environment, install the requirements in `requirements.txt` and execute